alanwsmith/typing-rust.alanwsmith.com/src/variables/immutable-by-default.md

 Variables are immutalbe by default.
 That is, once they are bound to a value, they can't be changed.
-That fact is one of the things that let's the rust compiler optimize code to make it fast.
+That's one of the ways the rust compiler uses optimize code to make it fast.

-This code tries to update a default variable.
-Because it's immutable, the compiler will throw an error.
-Run the code to checkout the message.
-Once you've scanned it, we'll cover it in more detail on the next page.
+This example sets the varaible `alfa` to `7` then tries to change it.
+This causes an error that will show up when you run the code.
+Scan it here and we'll look at it in more detail on the next page.

 #### SOURCE CODE